NativeScript/docs-v7/core-concepts/publishing-ios-apps.md

 > **QUOTE:** If you think that following these guidelines will result in a plain, boring launch image, you’re right.
 Remember, the launch image doesn’t provide you with an opportunity for artistic expression.
 It’s solely intended to enhance the user’s perception of your app as quick to launch and immediately ready for use.

 *App Store* submissions will be rejected if certain launch files are not present.
-Make sure that when new iOS versions and devices are released that you update your *launch files* and accommodate the upcomming form factors.
+Make sure that when new iOS versions and devices are released that you update your *launch files* and accommodate the upcoming form factors.

 If a customer runs your app on a device with a high resolution screen and your app is missing the launch screen file for that device, then iOS will render your app using a smaller resolution, degrading its quality:
  - Your app may be upscaled, and blurred